macrobiotus/mouse_mating/README.md

      * [x] sort models sytematically
      * [x] plot fixed and random effects as with DINCH mice
      * [x] started: consider using splines or GAM
-     * [x] build and re-evaluate models with reagrds to maternal weight loss
+     * [x] build and re-evaluate models with regards to maternal weight loss
-     * [ ] build and re-evaluate models with reagrds to sex-sepecific weight gain - sex needs to be included or evaluated
+     * [ ] build and re-evaluate models with regards to sex-sepecific weight gain - sex needs to be included or evaluated
      * [ ] to understand effect of polynomials and sex - plot random-conditioned fixed effects using the `effects` package
      * [ ] adress high VIFs - by recoding factor variable
      * [ ] adress high VIFS - by ignoring factor variable (`https://stackoverflow.com/questions/33397689/multi-collinearity-for-categorical-variables`)